 TRULY SCRUMPTIOUS NURSERY ABSENT CHILD POLICY

-If your child should be unable to attend our setting on their nominated day we would ask that you call us to give an explanation by phone, text, facebook or email.
+We understand that many children suffer from childhood illness and in the instance that your child should be unable to attend our setting on their nominated day we would ask that you call us to give an explanation by phone, famly app, text, or email.
 When your child returns to Truly Scrumptious Early Years Nursery you will be asked to sign an absent form stating the reason for the absence.

+Monitoring attendance at nursery will support the safeguarding of children.
 If we do not have an explanation of absence we will endeavour to contact you that day.
 If we fail to make contact within 48 hours by phone or mail we will contact Children’s Services.
-(This is in accordance with the Children’s Act 2004 .)
+(This is in accordance with the Children’s Act 2004)

 This policy reflects the vision and aims of this nursery school by: